USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 be cleared for release, then the changes are not cleared for release either.
 To be cleared for release, the project as a whole MUST receive an "Approved for public release; distribution unlimited" statement.
 Finally, no one is permitted to OPSEC-approve material that he or she created.
-Review [RELEASE RIGHTS](#2FA38FF4C17C11E6A781003EE1B763F8) for what needs to be considered.

 ### <a name="45A6CE62C17C11E6A6C0003EE1B763F8"></a>Intellectual Property Review